kissmetrics/km-support/_posts/2013-04-19-javascript-specific.md

 ## Tracking Clicks - `trackClick`

 If you are just looking to track every click on your your site we recommend [Crazy Egg][crazyegg].
-With KISSmetrics we recommend tracking only significant elements.
+With Kissmetrics we recommend tracking only significant elements.
 To accomplish this, you can use `trackClick`.
 This sets up an element to record an event _only_ when the visitor has clicked on the element.

 `trackClick` takes two parameters: the HTML ID or CSS class of the element you are tracking, and the name of the event to record when someone clicks said element: